Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Introduction

-To address this domain shift issue in FSS tasks, cross-domain few-shot segmentation (CD-FSS) is thus proposed.
-The fundamental challenges of CD-FSS lie in two aspects.
+To address this domain shift issue in FSS tasks, cross-domain few-shot segmentation (CD-FSS) is proposed.
+There are two fundamental challenges of CD-FSS.
 On the one hand, there are domain shifts between the source and target domains.
 The base categories are from the source domain, and the novel categories are from the target domain \cite{CDFSS-Liu2025}.
-On the other hand, the support exemplars of novel categories in the target domain is so scarce that the fine-tuning or distribution alignment are very challenging \cite{CDFSS-Wang2022}.
-Based on these challenges, existing approaches can be roughly categorized into three groups.
-The first type of methods operates solely on the source domain.
-These approaches aim to learn domain-agnostic feature representations from training samples of base categories \cite{CDFSS-Chen2024a}, or simulate diverse domain styles through feature perturbation \cite{CDFSS-Su2024} to enhance the model's adaptability to novel categories in the target domain.
-The second type of method focuses exclusively on the target domain.
+On the other hand, the support exemplars of novel categories in the target domain is so scarce that the fine-tuning or distribution alignment is very challenging \cite{CDFSS-Wang2022, CDFSS-Tong2025a}.
+Correspondingly, existing approaches can be roughly categorized into three groups.
+The first type of method operates solely on the source domain.
+These approaches aim to learn domain-agnostic feature representations from the training samples of base categories \cite{CDFSS-Chen2024a} or simulate diverse domain styles through feature perturbation \cite{CDFSS-Su2024} to enhance the model's adaptability to novel categories in the target domain.
+The second type of method focuses on the target domain.
 By introducing additional layers or augmenting the input image views \cite{CDFSS-Herzog2024}, the method alleviates the overfitting problem caused by the limited support samples of novel categories in the target domain.
-The third type of methods jointly addresses both source and target domains.
-These methods simultaneously improve the generalization capability of features extracted from base categories in the source domain and perform fine-tuning adaptation on the target domain \cite{CDFSS-Chen2024b, CDFSS-Nie2024}.
+The third type of method jointly addresses both the source and target domains.
+These methods simultaneously improve the generalization capability of features extracted from base categories in the source domain and perform fine-tuning on the target domain \cite{CDFSS-Chen2024b, CDFSS-Nie2024}.